STEMLab/InFactory-1.1/README.md

 * **Taehoon Kim - InFactory Server developer and maintainer, taehoon.kim@pnu.edu**

 ## Contributing
 Please refer to each project's style guidelines and guidelines for submitting patches and additions.
-In general, we follow the "fork-and-pull" Git workflow.
+In general, we follow the **_"Fork & Pull"_** Git workflow.

 1) Fork the repo on GitHub.
 2) Clone the project to your own machine.